 \begin{example}[continued] Consider again the seller-buyer example, in which the buyer is privately informed about her value for the good and the seller knows the demand state.
 By \autoref{theorem:cmd-two-stage}, we can find the seller's optimal calibrated mechanism as follows.
 First, equate \belief\ with the probability that the state is $H$.
 For each $\belief\in[0,1]$, consider the following problem:

-That is, the seller chooses the best incentive compatible and individually rational selling mechanism that maximizes his expected revenue when his belief is \belief.
-Because \state\ is not payoff-relevant to the buyer\textemdash it is just statistical information about the buyer's valuation\textemdash\emph{and} the mechanism does not depend on state, the buyer's belief about \state\ does not enter her incentive constraints.
+That is, the seller chooses an incentive compatible and individually rational selling mechanism that maximizes his expected revenue when his belief is \belief.
+Because \state\ is not payoff relevant to the buyer\textemdash it is just statistical information about the buyer's valuation\textemdash\emph{and} the mechanism does not depend on state, the buyer's belief about \state\ does not enter her incentive constraints.

 The solution to the seller's problem in \autoref{eq:cmd-cml} is simple: the seller posts a price of $1/2$ when $\belief\leq 1/2$ and a price of $1$ when $\belief>1/2$.
 Hence, the seller's value function is given by